-An outdoor seasonal event with over 60 market huts will spread around the magnificent Duomo of Milan, dedicated to traditional Christmas products like Christmas decorations, baubles for the tree, nativity cribs, Befana stockings for the Epiphany and so on.
+An outdoor seasonal event with over 60 market huts will spread around the magnificent Duomo of Milan, dedicated to traditional Christmas products like Christmas decorations, baubles for the tree, nativity cribs, Befana stockings for the Epiphany, and so on.

 Christmas in Milan officially kicks off on December 7, better known as the local holiday that celebrates St. Ambrogio, Milan’s patron saint.
-The season always opens with the “O Bej, O Bej” Christmas market (which means “oh how nice!” in Milanese dialect).
-As they have for centuries, every year, hundreds of stands set up in front of Castello Sforzesco, selling everything from local delicacies like panettone (a sweet Christmas bread) to handmade goods.
+The season always opens with the “O Bej, O Bej” Christmas market (which means “oh how nice!” in the Milanese dialect).
+As they have for centuries, every year, hundreds of stands are set up in front of Castello Sforzesco, selling everything from local delicacies like panettone (a sweet Christmas bread) to handmade goods.

 Celebrate Christmas like the Milanese

 In preparation for Christmas Day, Italians usually enjoy a multiple-course fish dinner with family, followed by midnight Mass.
 The vigil Mass at the Duomo with the Archbishop begins at 11:30 pm, but I advise you arrive well in advance to get a spot in the church.
-Other popular midnight Mass and Christmas Day services are celebrated at the churches of Sant’Ambrogio and Santa Maria delle Grazie.
-Christmas Mass in English is sometimes available at Chiesa Santa Maria del Carmine, but is not scheduled every year.
+Other popular midnight Masses and Christmas Day services are celebrated at the churches of Sant’Ambrogio and Santa Maria delle Grazie.
+Christmas Mass in English is sometimes available at Chiesa Santa Maria del Carmine but is not scheduled every year.